redlibrarian/redlibrarian.github.io/_posts/2020-09-13-boycott-strike-factory.markdown

 and academics because they get to play at radical labour action without actually risking what striking workers risk.
 This coincidence of interests is, really, the definition of a labour aristocracy.

+ADDENDUM: In this post I have deliberately adopted an anti-intersectionalist stance in a way I think is similar to what Gayatri Chakravorty Spivak has called "strategic essentialism".
+Analytically, if we want to challenge the structure of labour aristocracy, we have to simplify the identity-relationships in play, in order to enable academics to recognize themselves as workers.
+I am, of course, completely aware of gender, racial, class, and other differences at work within academia, and that more risk and more work accrue to the most marginalized positions.
+But presenting academia in an essentialist way can help to uncover the class and labour relationships and the ways in which an academic labour aristocracy benefits from the differential exploitation of the most marginalized.